IT21361654/File-Storing-and-File-Sharing/README.md

 Must have installed nodemon to run this application.

 After ensuring all are insatlled in the correct terminal, run code "npm update" to see if any files are missing.
+(Note that the node modules were not uploaded due file size constraints).

 Type in "nodemon server.js" (server.js is out main file)